Skip to main content

 Assessments

-If shortlisted, you will complete online aptitude tests, and if you progress to the next stage, your written pitch is assessed.
-Successful candidates will participate in a one-way online video interview.
+If shortlisted, you will complete online aptitude tests.
+If you progress to the next stage, your written pitch is assessed.
+Successful candidates will then participate in a one-way online video interview.

 3